 We expense research and development ("R&D") expenses as incurred.
+Research and development expenses include costs which relate to our primary activities of biopharmaceutical research and development.
 Our R&D expenses generally consist of costs incurred for the development of our target candidates, which include:

-- employee-related expenses, including salaries, benefits, travel and share-based compensation expense; - costs incurred for laboratory research, preclinical and nonclinical studies, clinical trials, statistical analysis and report writing, and regulatory compliance costs incurred with clinical research organizations and other thirdparty vendors; - costs incurred to conduct characterization, consistency and comparability studies; - costs incurred for the development and improvement of our manufacturing processes and methods; - costs associated with research activities for enabling technology platforms, such as next-generation vectors, promoters and re-administration of gene therapies; - costs associated with the rendering of collaboration services as well as the continued development of Product between the Signing Date and Closing; - facilities, depreciation, and other expenses, which include direct and allocated expenses for rent and maintenance of facilities, insurance, and other supplies; and - changes in the fair value of liabilities recorded in relation to our acquisition of Corlieve.
+- employee-related expenses, including salaries, benefits, travel and share-based compensation expense; - costs incurred for laboratory research, preclinical and nonclinical studies, clinical trials, statistical analysis and report writing, and regulatory compliance costs incurred with clinical research organizations and other thirdparty vendors; - costs incurred to conduct characterization, consistency and comparability studies; - costs incurred for the development and improvement of our manufacturing processes and methods; - costs incurred for the supply of materials for our target candidates; - costs associated with research activities for enabling technology platforms, such as next-generation vectors, promoters and re-administration of gene therapies; - costs associated with the rendering of collaboration services as well as the continued development of the Product between the Signing Date and Closing; - facilities, depreciation, and other expenses, which include direct and allocated expenses for rent and maintenance of facilities, insurance, and other supplies; and - changes in the fair value of liabilities recorded in relation to our acquisition of Corlieve.